andresromerodev/portfolio/pages/posts/my-journey-to-a-static-site.md

 };
 ```

 I won't go into too much detail about the frontend, as it was a relatively simple React app with some customized components.
-It utilized data fetching to display information from the backend, and one of the more interesting features was a custom table with built-in pagination that I created to list my GitHub projects.
+It utilized http data fetching to display information from the backend, and one of the more interesting features was a custom table with built-in pagination that I created to list my GitHub projects.

 Initially, I deployed the website using Docker on a Raspberry Pi 4 in my home office.
 However, I eventually moved to Heroku until they discontinued their free tier services, which prompted me to switch everything over to Render.com (which was a bit of a hassle).